schandra8iri/IPL-corejava-app/README.md

 - Create int, double, String, boolean and array vaiables

+### TODO - Create more methord to add behaviour to teams

+- Create setter and getters
+- use getter to print data from main method
+- set new value to the field and print from main
+- Generate constructure using fields

+### TODO - Create constructor to create any team

+- create multiple teams using constructor
+- Create new instance by loading the constructor with all the required data

 ### TODO - Create a loops and block

 ### TODO - Create a loops and block